Dr. Jenn Turner

-Jessica recently completed her Bachelor of Kinesiology with a concentration in Active Health & Rehabilitation at Simon Fraser University.
+Jessica completed her Bachelor of Kinesiology with a concentration in Active Health & Rehabilitation at Simon Fraser University in June 2018.
 She is registered with the BCRPA, is certified under BC SportsAid, and is keen on pursuing additional certifications.

 Jessica enjoys outdoor activities such has hiking, running, kayaking, and snowboarding.
 She likes to take any opportunity to try new sports and activities as she believes that upholding an active lifestyle is easiest with variety.
 Jessica has had a fascination with the human body and how it functions for as long as she can remember.
 She enjoys being able to guide patients through their recovery process and watching them return to normal function week by week.
 Jessica would ultimately like to pursue physiotherapy as a career and is excited to be able to work with and learn from the many knowledgeable practitioners at Movéo!